Changing lives with 3D-printed bones

 With his 3D-printed bone implants, Wagels is redefining the future of plastic and reconstructive surgery.
 And he has a bold vision for the future of this exciting technology.

-Watch the video to learn more about Dr Michael Wagels’ ground-breaking work, including how an experimental procedure changed the life of his very first patient.
+Watch the video above to learn more about Dr Michael Wagels’ ground-breaking work, including how an experimental procedure changed the life of his very first patient.